ika-rwth-aachen/omega_format/README.md

 omega_format verify --perception <FILENAME>
 ```

 When using the library and creating objects or rading from an hdf5 file, by default, sanity checks are performed.
-To circumvent those pass `validate=False` to the `from_hdf5` function or use or use `cls.construct` instead of `cls` as the constructor of an object.
+To circumvent those pass `validate=False` to the `from_hdf5` function or use or use `cls.model_construct` instead of `cls` as the constructor of an object.
 In the backend [pydantic](https://pydantic-docs.helpmanual.io/) is used for the sanity checks.
 ## Visualize your data
 To visualize a data file execute the following in your conda environment:
 ```bash